WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-06-28-use-infrastructure-as-code-to-deploy-infrastructure.md

 <script src="https://gist.github.com/WolfgangOfner/0a73b0e93a0b5503e98e15056cb8a694.js"></script>

-## Create all your Infrastrucute using the IaC Pipeline
+## Create all your Infrastructure using the IaC Pipeline

 Run the pipeline in Azure DevOps and all your services will be created in Azure.